Walt Disney threatens to pull ESPN, ABC from Optimum

 The majority of Altice’s customers live in New Jersey, New York, Connecticut and parts of Pennsylvania.

-The company has said it had an obligation to warn customers about the loss of programming and disagreed with Altice’s characterization of the fee increase, according to media reports.
+Walt Disney could not be reached for comment on Sunday.
+The company has said that it had an obligation to warn customers about the loss of programming and disagreed with Altice’s characterization of the fee increase, according to media reports.

-“Our contract with Altice is due to expire soon, so we have a responsibility to make our viewers aware of the potential loss of our programming,” a Disney spokeswoman said in a statement.
-“We remain fully committed to reaching a deal and are hopeful we can do so.”

 Disputes between cable companies and media groups over the cost of carrying channels are common, but the dispute marks the first time a cable company has pushed back at increased fees for ESPN, the most popular sports network.